Exchange Act Reports, Schedules, Statements, and Forms

 TrackWho It CoversWhat Triggers It

 The form contents (10-K, 10-Q, 8-K, transition reports) are essentially identical across both tracks; only the source of the filing obligation differs.
+A large unlisted issuer that had to register a widely held class still reports on the registration track, not the public-offering track.
 Series 79 candidates need to know both apply.

 Exam Tip: Gotchas

-• The Exchange Act has TWO parallel reporting tracks: exchange-listed and registered-offering.
+• The Exchange Act has TWO parallel reporting tracks: a registration track and a public-offering track.
+The registration track covers both exchange-listed issuers and large unlisted issuers that had to register a widely held class, so "not on an exchange" does not mean "public-offering track".
 The form contents are parallel; the source of obligation differs.
 Both tracks file 10-K, 10-Q, 8-K, and transition reports.

 • Form 8-K is the 4-business-day rule, not 4 calendar days.
 Material events between periodic reports surface here.